coverclock/com-diag-diminuto/README.md

 # Unit Test Make Targets

+There are many make targets to run different combinations of unit tests.
+Here are the ones I use the most.
+Because some individual unit tests appear in multiple make targets, as part of different unit test suites, some unit tests may be run more than once.
+This is a feature, not a bug.

+* extended-test - these unit tests take a lunch break or more to run.
+* geologic-test - these unit test take the better part of a day or more to run.
+* gnuish-test - these unit tests are for features that require GNU extensions.
+* logging-test - these unit tests exercise the logging feature.
+* longer-test - these unit tests take a coffee break to run.
+* privileged-test - these unit tests require "sudo make privileged" to run.
+* sanity-test - these unit tests take just a few minutes to run.
+* signals-test - these unit tests exercise the signal handlers.
+* sockets-test - these unit tests test the ipc4, ipc6, ipcl, mux, and poll features.
+* threads-test - these unit tests exercise the POSIX thread-based features.
+* timers-test - these unit tests exercise the timer features.

 Important safety tip: on some (most?) platforms, if you run a unit test in the background, perhaps using the nohup command, having redirected its stdout and stderr to files for examination later, and then logoff,